Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Talent agencies promoting child performers must conduct themselves appropriately and take seriously their obligation to ensure all people working with children act safely and appropriately.

-For more information read the Code of Conduct for Working with Child Performers and Child Sexual Abuse: it is your business.
+For more information read the Code of Conduct for Working with Child Performers.

 When can work with a child performer begin?

 A recruiter and a talent agency must first receive their licence.
-A child performer may start work with a licensed agency once he or she receives the Child Performer Permit.
+Child performers may start work with a licensed agency once they receive their Child Performer Permit.

 What happens to the permit if a child performer changes agencies?

-Permits are given one time per child, per agency and are valid as long as the child works with that talent agency (or until the child turns 17).
-If the agency changes, the child and the new agency need a new permit.
+Permits are given one time per child, per agency and are valid for as long as the child works with that talent agency (or until the child turns 17).
+If the child performer changes agencies, both the child and the new agency need a new permit.

 How are child performers protected?

-The Employment Standards Branch will conduct inspections and investigations and background checks to make sure the people working with child performers are reputable, conduct themselves appropriately, and take seriously their obligation to ensure child safety.
+Employment Standards will conduct inspections and investigations and background checks to make sure the people working with child performers are reputable, they conduct themselves appropriately, and take seriously their obligation to ensure child safety.

-If it is discovered a person or business contravened the legislation, or did not abide by the "Code of Conduct for Working with Child Performers", the Director of Employment Standards has the ability to refuse, suspend or revoke a licence or permit, and will take whatever action is necessary to protect a child's interest.
+If a person or business is found to have contravened the legislation, or does not abide by the "Code of Conduct for Working with Child Performers", the Director of Employment Standards has the ability to refuse, suspend, or revoke a licence or permit, and will take whatever action is necessary to protect a child's interest.

 What can parents/guardians do to protect their child from exploitation in the talent industry?